 After walking several miles around Lower Manhattan, I came back in the late afternoon for happy hour snack of house-made sangria, lamb meatballs with marina, and house-made potato chips topped with blue cheese and bacon.
 Despite the decadence, the prices were quite reasonable; this is not a hotel that overcharges for food and drink simply because it can.

 Parking, however, is another story.
 As elsewhere in NYC, parking at the hotel is pricey, at $65 per day.
 You’re better off taking cabs and trains, or the hotel’s complimentary shuttle, runs from 7am to 9am on weekdays and 6pm to 8pm Friday and Saturday.
 Cabs where plentiful in the area, and the bellman (who were also helpful with luggage) were quick to hail us a cab.

 I found it easiest to hoof it around town, particularly as the sights I most wanted to see are located close by: the 9/11 Memorial and Museum, One World Trade Center, ferries to the Statue of Liberty and Ellis Island, Wall Street, and Trinity Church.
 The next morning, we were booked a tour to the Statue of Liberty and Ellis Island, and it was so convenient to walk five minutes to the ferry.

-While any Ritz-Carlton property is sure to offer luxurious rooms and impeccable service, I particularly liked the more modern, hip feel of the Battery Park location.
+While any hotel that was previously a Ritz-Carlton property is sure to offer luxurious rooms and impeccable service, I particularly liked the more modern, hip feel of the Wagner Battery Park location.
 Though the hotel’s decor and service felt more youthful and relaxed, it never lapsed into neglectful or too trendy.
 It was classic NYC, with a modern spin.